loeeeee/wiki-search/.clinerules/development_rules.md

 When optimizing CPU utilization, always use concurrent.futures instead of multiprocessing, unless the user explicit agree the usage of multiprocessing.

-Always avoid module level constant.
+Never use module level constant.

 Always import module at the top of the file, unless specifically consent by the user.

-For computational tasks, never fallback to slower procedure, always raise errors when command cannot be completed.

 Always use fail-fast design.